 - protecting children from abuse and maltreatment

 - preventing harm to children’s health or development

 - ensuring children grow up with the provision of safe and effective care

 - taking action to enable all children and young people to have the best outcomes.

 The responsibility to keep children safe belongs to all of us.
 King Offa has a very clear Safeguarding Policy that is available here on the school website or from the school office.

-In school there are three Designated Safeguarding Leads (DSL’s).
-They are Mr Laker (Head of School), Miss Baker (Deputy Headteacher) and Mr Freeston (Executive Headteacher).
+In school there are five Designated Safeguarding Leads (DSL’s).
+They are Mr Laker (Head of School), Miss Baker (Deputy Headteacher), Mrs Irving (Assistant Headteacher), Mrs Emmerson (Nurture Practitioner) and Mr Freeston (Executive Headteacher).

 If you have any safeguarding concerns about a child and wish to speak to a DSL please make an appointment at the school office.
 Alternatively if you have a concern about a child outside of school please contact the Single Point of Advice (SPOA) who can direct your concern to the correct place within East Sussex Children’s Services.
 This can be done anonymously if necessary.

 To contact SPOA please call 01323 464222 between 8:30am and 5:00pm Monday to Friday.